p-gen/smenu/README.rst

 The selection window is displayed at the cursor position, and the previous contents of the terminal are neither modified nor lost.

 I've tried to make it as easy to use as possible.
-It supports ``UTF-8`` encoding and should work on all terminals managed in the ``terminfo`` database.
+It should work on all terminals managed in the ``terminfo`` database.

+The ``UTF-8`` encoding is supported, including for large characters, with the exception of grapheme groups for the time being.
+The encoding of ``UTF-8`` glyphs must also be in canonical form, as no effort will be made to put them in this form.

 Please refer to the included man page to find out more about this little program.